mendersoftware/mender-docs/03.Client-installation/02.Install-with-Debian-package/01.Upgrading/docs.md

 behaviors that conflict with existing behaviors in some way.

 <!--AUTOVERSION: "to % or later"/ignore-->
-### Upgrade the Mender client 3.x series to 4.0.0 or later
+### Upgrade the Mender Client 3.x series to 4.0.0 or later

 #### Overview